In this page

 How long do we keep your personal data?

-The Welsh Government will hold the email addresses for anyone who opts in to the prize draw.
-The email dataset for prize entries will be deleted on 13 March 2022.
+The Welsh Government will hold the email addresses for anyone who opts into the prize draw.
+We will continue to hold your personal data which you previously provided to Visit Wales (your email address and details of the country and/or region in which you reside) under the arrangements that you originally provided this.
+The email dataset for prize entries will be deleted on 10 April 2023.

 Under UK GDPR, you have the following rights in relation to the personal information you provide as part of this survey, you have the right: